-๐ฒ๐ฉ Moldova visa for United States citizens
+๐ฒ๐ฉ Moldova visa for Americans

 United States passport holders can enter Moldova visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.